piyush-ahire/OIB-SIP/README.md

 # OIB-SIP
-In this repo, all the tasks that i have completed during my internship are listed
+In this repo, all the tasks that I have completed during my internship are listed

-#Task one contains a landing page of Business college, made using HTML and CSS
+#Task-1 contains a landing page of Business College, made using HTML and CSS